 We distinguish between complaints and appeals.
 We regard a complaint as an expression of dissatisfaction with services we provide or actions we have taken.

-Appeals are challenges to specific decisions, in specific circumstances, and these are handled through our Consolidated Appeals Procedure.
+Appeals are challenges to specific decisions, in specific circumstances, and these are handled through our appeals/representations procedures below.

 Quality Review Visit

-For appeals related to the Quality Review Visit method, there is a separate appeals procedure:
+For appeals related to the Quality Review Visit method, there is a separate appeals procedure and submission form.